mikeoc61/currency_monitor/README.md

-- currency_lambda.py is an updated version which uses and AWS RDS hosted MySQL database to hold previous currency exchange rate quotes which are compared with current quotes to determine if the dollar has strengthened or weakened relative to the last update
+- currency_lambda.py is an updated version which uses and AWS RDS hosted MySQL database to hold previous currency exchange rate quotes which are compared with current quotes to determine if the dollar has strengthened or weakened relative to the last update.

 - currency_config.py contains various configuration variable definitions along
   with currency abbreviations and associated descriptions.
 Used with the lambda